Fantasy sports arch rivals DraftKings, FanDuel to merge

 | SAN FRANCISCO

-SAN FRANCISCO The two biggest U.S. fantasy sports companies DraftKings and FanDuel said on Friday they would merge to cut legal bills and improve operating efficiency after tussling for years to win customers.
+SAN FRANCISCO The two biggest U.S. fantasy sports companies DraftKings and FanDuel said on Friday they would merge to cut legal bills and advertising spending after tussling for years to win customers.

-The tie-up could reduce costs as both companies separately fund legal defences and lobbying for legislation to authorise fantasy sports in states that have declared it illegal.
+The tie-up could reduce costs as both companies separately fund legal defenses and lobbying for legislation to authorize fantasy sports in states that have declared it illegal.

 Financial terms of the merger were not disclosed.
 The companies had each been valued at over $1 billion before authorities including New York Attorney General Eric Schneiderman began a crackdown on the industry last year.